-This stunning Blue-Chip artwork, titled 'Le cose nascono dalla necessità e dal caso', is the perfect representation of the uniqueness of Alighiero Boetti’s work.
+This stunning high-value artwork, titled 'Le cose nascono dalla necessità e dal caso', is the perfect representation of the uniqueness of Alighiero Boetti’s work.
 Thirty-six colourful and bright letters embroidered on canvas transform an artist’s message into art, creating a fascinating wordplay.

 The piece, signed by the artist and registered at the official Archive (n.
 9752), is made even more valuable by the tribute to the people of Afghanistan with the words, 'to Afghans, by Afghans', written by Boetti on the back of the artwork.
 Indeed, Boetti took inspiration for his research from Afghan embroiderers, directly involving them in the art-making process.